 Local shopkeepers have each other’s backs.
 They share their knowledge with you, such as where you can get complementary items or how to find things they don’t stock.

-Say you go to a coffee shop for a certain blend of bean.
+Say you go to a coffee shop for a certain blend of beans.
 They happen to be out of it that day.
 Instead of sending you to a generic chain, they may suggest you grab a cup at a local art gallery a few doors down because they know this place brews a pot of the same coffee every morning.

 8. You Support Your Community at Large

 A booming business district is good for everyone in town.
 That means more money paid in taxes that can go toward things such as repairing streets and backing local infrastructure, as well as supporting area schools.

 When you order clothing or shoes online, you may have no idea if they’ll fit.
 When you buy from a local retailer, you can try everything on - and only buy what fits.

 It’s boring to give gifts that are just like everyone else’s.
 When you buy from local merchants, you get unique and memorable presents your recipients will treasure.

 There are so many reasons to shop locally.
 One final reason is that it’s simply fun to walk into a new store and see what they have to offer - and it may be even cheaper than an item you usually see at a big-box store.
 Pennsylvania has so many wonderful local establishments.
 Make it your mission to visit as many as possible.

 Find more money management tips and resources on our blog.